evhub/coconut/DOCS.md

 ### Function Definition

 Coconut allows for math-style in-line function definition, where the body of the function is assigned directly to the function call.
-The function call that is assinged to can be parenthesis-style or backtick-style.
+The function call that is assinged to can be parenthesis-style or backtick-style, although if it is backtick-style keyword arguments must be placed within parentheses.

 ##### Example